-Unless money is no object, building a new house will always be a balancing act which invariably results in compromise.
+Unless money is no object, building a new house and getting help for Perfect interior design ideas for new homes will always be a balancing act which invariably results in compromise.

 For most self-builders the primary aim will be to ensure value for money.
 First and foremost the build cost has to be affordable.

 All too often self-builders start with a ‘grand design’ which they simply cannot afford.
 An easy way to test affordability is to use our Build Cost Calculator.